Finder makes money from featured partners, but editorial opinions are our own. Advertiser Disclosure

 Is there a minimum income requirement to get a credit card?

 The Consumer Financial Protection Bureau recommends keeping your ratio to 43%.
 Issuers will look at this figure when determining how much you can afford to pay and will then set your credit card limit accordingly.
 This includes being able to make payments on a fully maxed-out credit card.
 Other important factors include your credit score and your credit history.

 Credit card eligibility requirements help issuers reduce the risk of lending and allow them to offer you products that are appropriate for your financial circumstances.
 In turn, you can use these requirements to help you choose and apply for credit cards that suit your individual needs.

-Compare credit cards with low minimum income
+Compare secured credit cards

 Why do eligibility requirements vary?

 In general, cards with high eligibility requirements will have more features than low eligibility requirements credit cards, but there are still many different credit cards you can choose from if you don’t earn a lot of money.

 Other factors that affect your credit card application